inveniosoftware/docs-invenio-rdm/docs/operate/customize/look-and-feel/themed_communities.md

 #### For the Community Homepage

-All the branded communities have a homepage.
-To customize the homepage for a branded community with an identifier `horizon`, place your custom template at:
+All the themed communities have a homepage.
+To customize the homepage for a themed community with an identifier `horizon`, place your custom template at:

 ```
 templates/themes/horizon